×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "When looking for a place to live in St. Petersburg, it is important to consider elements such as budget, location, and size of the residence.
 Searching various housing websites like Zillow and Trulia can be helpful in finding the right place that suits your needs.
 You can also attend open houses to experience the residence and area firsthand.
 Additionally, contacting local real estate agents may be beneficial in finding the perfect place to live.
 Other options include shopping around in newspapers or even on popular classifieds sites such as Craigslist.
-Lastly, be sure to check on zoning regulations in the area to ensure the residence is compliant before signing a contract," said one person in St. Petersburg.
+Lastly, be sure to check on zoning regulations in the area to ensure the residence is compliant before signing a contract," explained one expat living in St. Petersburg, Russia.

 What is a typical expat home or apartment like in St. Petersburg?